semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ![Rollback Pipeline](./figures/05-sem-rollback-canary.png){ width=95% }

 And we’re back to normal, phew\!
-Now its time to check the job logs to see what went wrong and fix it before merging to master again.
+Now it’s time to check the job logs to see what went wrong and fix it before merging to master again.

 **But what if we discover a problem after we deploy a stable release?** Let’s imagine that a defect sneaked its way into production.
 It can happen, maybe there was some subtle bug that no one found hours or days in.
 Or perhaps some error was not picked up by the functional test.
 Is it too late?
 Can we go back to the previous version?